 The cleaned and reassembled objective was mounted on an optical table and Zygo interferometric testing performed.
 Flint-forward means the flint glass was placed in the cell position facing the sky; the crown glass element was inside the telescope tube facing the observer.
 Flint-forward is a rather unusual design but typical of many Brashear Co. objective lenses.

 Crown-forward interferometric analysis

 Because there was some doubt about whether this particular objective doublet was delivered to Brashear L-3 in its original manufactured condition, the objective was reversed in the test rig to simulate “crown-forward” orientation of the lenses.
 Crown-forward design would have been a bit unusual for Brashear but was not unknown.
 The wavefront mapping shows a regular pattern that normally indicates “better” performance.
 We sought historical and technical advice on whether the objective should be reassembled and installed crown-forward in the case of Hiram’s Cooley Telescope.
-In the mean time, bowing to common historical advice, the cell was re-installed in the telescope crown-forward.
+In the mean time, bowing to common historical advice, the cell was re-installed in the telescope flint-forward.